Heart Failure by the Numbers*

 Treatments to Improve Quality of Life:

-“Most patients begin with the basics,” said Nancy K. Sweitzer, MD, PhD, director of the UA Sarver Heart Center and chief of cardiology and professor of medicine at the UA College of Medicine - Tucson, who is board certified in advanced heart failure and transplant cardiology.
+“Most patients begin with the basics,” said Nancy K. Sweitzer, MD, PhD, director of the UA Sarver Heart Center and professor of medicine at the UA College of Medicine - Tucson, who is board certified in advanced heart failure and transplant cardiology.
 “The basics include healthy lifestyle changes, careful monitoring of symptoms and medications that are common to treat other forms of heart disease.”

 Lifestyle Checklist for Patients: